 - Does this recognize and address the whole person (multi-dimensional approach)?

 - How does this affirm and mobilize people’s positive qualities and strengths?

-Relating Wellness Dimensions to My Path
+The Wellness Dimensions And My Path

 Health and Wellness have an interesting relationship with our awareness and consciousness.
 Sometimes, we find either direct or inverse relationships.
 Sometimes there is are a correlation.
 Maximizing your health requires the proper balance of all dimensions.

 Know thyself.
 This is the key.
 Our wellness needs are unique.
 Some say that we are spiritual beings having a human experience.
 To know ourselves we need to follow the call of the inward journey.
 Many people in our modern world forget this important part of our overall wellness.
 Spiritual exploration correlates to the spiritual dimension of health and wellness.
 This involves the use of what we call spiritual technologies.